 The title track and first single from the debut Straitjacket Fits album displays the trademark epic, brooding menace they did so well.
 An old brass tap dripping rust (or blood) and a plumber threatening with a wrench are among the disquieting scenes in the accompanying video; there is also a reaper figure running through the tunnels on Waiheke Island.
 The video effects of the period get a good workout, as do the carnival/merry-go-round images which graced the cover of the original record album (but not the subsequent CD versions, which used completely different artwork).

-Islands of the Gulf was (narrowly) NZ’s first locally made TV documentary series — written, presented, directed and produced by the country’s first female producer, Shirley Maddock.
-Intended as a one-off programme about the islands of the Hauraki Gulf, it ran to five half-hour episodes examining everyday life in the area, at a time when local faces were still a novelty on NZ screens (with aerial shots courtesy of aviation legend Fred Ladd).
-Maddock’s subsequent book was extensively reprinted and, in 1983, she revisited the area and series in a documentary for TVNZ. in 2018 Maddock's daughter presented an updated series.
+Islands of the Gulf was (narrowly) New Zealand’s first locally made TV documentary series — written, presented and produced by the country’s first female producer, Shirley Maddock.
+Intended as a one-off programme about the islands of the Hauraki Gulf, it ran to five half-hour episodes examining everyday life in the area, at a time when Kiwi faces were still a novelty on screen.
+Aviation legend Fred Ladd provided aerial footage.
+Maddock’s tie-in book was extensively reprinted and, in 1983, she revisited the area in a documentary for TVNZ. in 2018 Maddock's daughter presented an updated series.